Ukagaka

-Ukagaka (伺か), Nanika (何か), Sakura (さくら), Nin'i-tan (任意たん) or Nise-Haruna (偽春菜) is a catch-all term for Japanese software which shares a single format and function.
-The purpose of the software is to display a character on a computer's desktop.
+Ukagaka (伺か), Nanika (何か), Sakura (さくら), Nin'i-tan (任意たん), Nise-Haruna (偽春菜) or Ghosts are Japanese computer programs made to display a character on a computer's desktop.
+They originate from the Japanese otaku internet culture of the early 2000s.

-Traditionally, a pair of mascot characters is provided.
-However, some ghosts have only one character or have more than two.

-These mascot characters can perform some useful functions such as checking e-mail or adjusting the clock of the computer, but are most popular as a conversational desktop companion.
-They were popular in otaku internet culture of the early 2000s.

-The characters of ghosts in the Japanese community are traditionally cute anime girls of original design as a main character, with a side character of a small monster or pet.
-However, in the English community, characters are extremely varied and don't follow a certain archetype.
+The term Ukagaka may be used to refer both to the program itself and the characters in them.
+Most Ukagaka programs have one or two desktop mascots available.
+Japanese Ukagaka typically have an anime girl of original design as the main mascot and a small monster or pet as a side character.
+However, English Ukagaka mascots are of extremely varied design and don't tend to follow any archetypes.

+Ukagaka primarily serve as conversational desktop companions, but they may also act as software agents and perform useful functions such as checking a user's e-mail or adjusting the clock of the computer.

 Function

 The main functionality of Ukagaka are the characters' personalities.
 Characters can "talk" (typically in Japanese) according to their programming, and what they talk about is shown in a speech bubble.
 Most Ukagaka have different illustrated expressions to emote more clearly.

 Usually, two characters chat to each other, and the user can observe their conversations and reactions.
 These characters are referred to as a "ghost".

 The conversations of traditional style ghosts are usually hilarious, ironic, and silly, and sometimes they are flirtatious or erotic.
 Modern ghosts tend to be less formulaic, and may expand past random conversation.

 The pseudo-AI talk of all ghosts is provided by the programming and script, and the personality of the character depends on conversation-generating programming called "SHIORI".

 The character's appearance is called a shell, which is implemented as several surfaces, illustrations depicting the character.
 Different surfaces are used to express different emotions or actions.
 Shells can be unique to a ghost, and many English ghosts have shells designed only for one ghost.
 "Freeshells", free to use illustration packs, are also available, and are popular in Japanese ghosts.
 Freeshells are distributed for the express purpose of being used as the shell for a ghost.

 Ghosts can access the internet and download data from it.
 Some ghosts can be updated by accessing files on the internet, using a feature called Network Update.
 Ghosts can also send data to a network.